Linuxfabrik/monitoring-plugins/check-plugins/icinga-topflap-services/README.md

                        service within the lookback period.
 Supports Nagios ranges.
 Default: 19
   --insecure           This option explicitly allows insecure SSL connections.
-  --lookback LOOKBACK  Time window in seconds to consider for state change
+  --lookback LOOKBACK  State changes are counted within this window.
+Time
+                       window in seconds to look back over, ending at the moment of the run.
+Only what falls within it is counted, so what is reported is how often something happened lately rather than a total that keeps growing for as long as the source is kept.
+Example:
-                       counting.
-Default: 14400
+                       `--lookback=7200`.
+Default: 14400 (seconds)
   --no-proxy           Do not use a proxy, not even one the environment names.
                        Overrides `--proxy`.
   --password PASSWORD  Icinga Web 2 password.
 Takes precedence over the value